rossorilo/Portfolio/_portfolio/01-spiritengineering.md

 ---

+I am not under NDA, but out of respect for my former employer, I am withholding certain details until the company formally unveils its product.
+If you have professional or job-related inquiries, please [contact me](https://www.ross.thefischers.me/contact).

 Spirit Engineering is a new aviation company developing novel LSA engines & airframes using extensive in-house resources.

-I am not under NDA, but out of respect for my former employer, I withhold sharing project details until a formal unveiling.
-If you have professional or job-related inquiries, please [contact me](https://www.ross.thefischers.me/contact).

 ## Test Cell Operation